telerik/blazor-docs/getting-started/server-blazor.md

 Now your project can use the Telerik UI for Blazor components.

-## Add a Telerik Component to a View
+## Step 3 - Add a Telerik Component to a View

 The final step is to actually use a component on a view and run it in the browser.
 For example: